midibox/mios32/apps/tutorials/023_mutex/README.txt

 Although this isn't required here, I propose this as the prefered solution.
-Without such a Mutex, an application will hang up once a Mutex is taken two times (e.g. from a subroutine, called by another subroutine which both take the Mutex) - you don't need to consider such dangers with the recursive mechanism.
+Without such a Mutex, an application will hang up once a Mutex is taken two times (e.g. from a subroutine, called by another subroutine which both take the Mutex at the beginning) - you don't need to consider such dangers with the recursive mechanism.

 Whenever a routine wants to access the resource (the LCD), just write: